-I self released an album ‘…and they will teach us that eternity is but the standing still of time…’ in March 2008 which I recorded in my bedroom in London, and in 2010 recorded ‘Enaleigh‘ – the first in a series of Recording in Interesting Places project in the beautiful setting of a countryside church.
-The EP was recorded live over the course of two days.
+I self released an album ‘…and they will teach us that eternity is but the standing still of time…’ in March 2008 which I recorded in my bedroom in London, and in 2010 recorded ‘Enaleigh‘ which was recorded live over the course of two days.

 I have performed at many London venues including The Union Chapel, The Luminaire, The Vortex, and Bush Hall ;have composed for film and theatre for projects such as L.I.F.T (London International Festival of Theatre); worked on pieces with Royal College of Art, and Slade School of Art students, and have been played on Tom Robinson’s BBC 6 Music radio show, as well as radio programs in America, Canada and Europe.